Helsinki Airport

 The airport is by far the busiest in Finland (with 20 times the traffic of the next-busiest, Rovaniemi) and the fourth busiest in the Nordic countries in terms of passenger numbers.
 About 90% of Finland's international air traffic passes through Helsinki Airport.
-In 2023, Helsinki Airport had a total of 15.3 million passengers, 88% of whom were international passengers and 12% domestic passengers.
+In 2025, Helsinki Airport had nearly 17 million passengers, 89% of whom were international passengers and 11% domestic passengers.
 On average, the airport handles around 350 departures a day.

 The airport is the main hub for Finnair, the flag carrier of Finland, and its subsidiary Nordic Regional Airlines.
-It is also a hub for CityJet (on behalf of SAS) and an operating base for Jettime, Norwegian Air Shuttle, Sunclass Airlines and TUI fly Nordic.
-Helsinki Airport has around 25 regularly-operating airlines.
-The airport has around 80 scheduled destinations to other parts of Europe and 21 direct long-haul routes to Asia, the Middle East, and North America.
-There are also 35 charter destinations including numerous long-haul charter destinations.
+It is also an operating base for Norwegian Air Shuttle.
+As of October 2025, the airport has around 20 regularly operating airlines and more than 100 direct routes, of which around 80 are intra-European and 25 intercontinental routes to Africa, Asia, the Middle East, and North America.

 Originally built for the 1952 Summer Olympics in Helsinki, the airport today provides jobs for 25,000 people and 1,500 companies operate at the airport.

-Finavia aims to strengthen the position of Helsinki Airport in transit passenger traffic between Europe and Asia, and to increase the number of direct connections to Europe.
+Helsinki Airport has historically been a major transit hub between Europe and Asia.
+However, its role as a key transfer point has been constrained by the closure of Russian airspace in 2022, which forced airlines to reroute flights and lengthen connections.
+Despite the closure, Helsinki Airport recorded 2,299,243 international transfer passengers in 2025, which represents an increase of around 10.6 % compared with 2024, showing recovery in long-haul services and transfer activity.

 Helsinki Airport's minimum transit time of 35 minutes is among the shortest in Europe.
 According to Finavia's survey, as many as one in every three passengers select their flight route based on the transit airport.